mattevs24/reyna/README.md

 more advanced `CircleCircleDomain()` domain;

 ![example_2](https://raw.githubusercontent.com/mattevs24/reyna/main/branding/circlecircle_example.png)

+## Example Notebooks

+There are Jupyter notebooks availible in the GitHub repository which run through several examples of this package in action.
+This also runs through examples of benchmarking and custom domain generation.

 ## Documentation

 For detailed usage and API documentation, please visit our (soon to be) readthedocs.
-The above example covers most cases and the current docstrings are very thorough.
+The above example and notebooks cover most cases and the current docstrings are very thorough.

 ## Contributing

-We welcome contributions!
-To contribute:

-Fork the repository.
-Create a new branch for your feature or bug fix.
-Write tests for your changes.
-Submit a pull request.
+This project accepts contributions - see the CONTRIBUTING.md file for details.

 ## License